 We never know when we might encounter illness or an accident.
 Richmond Hospital is here for us—providing the best quality of local health care 24 hours a day.
 That is an invaluable benefit to our community.

-There is a joyousness in coming together to create a live well-lived.
+There is a joyousness in coming together to create a life well-lived.
 Joyful giving is joyful living.
 Please join me and donate today.

 Yi E Chen